ShuxiangCao/LabChronicle/README.md

 LabChronicle can be used by importing the `labchronicle` module.
 The classes that need to be tracked should inherent the `labchronicle.LoggableObject` class.
-The `labchronicle` module provides a decorator `@labchronicle.log_and_record` that can be used to track the function calls, and take snapshot of the module.
+The `labchronicle` module provides a decorator `@labchronicle.log_and_record` that can be used to track the function calls, and take a snapshot of the module.
 The decorator can be used as follows:

-For each experiment, the experiment environment will be logged as well, depends on the handler.
+For each experiment, the experiment environment will be logged as well, depending on the handler.

 The information being tracked by LabChronicle are: